 window.dataLayer = window.dataLayer || [];

-This line creates an empty array if the datalayer doesn't exist.
+This line creates an empty table if the data layer does not exist.
 It preserves existing data if the object is already present.

-your code HTML.
+The optimal placement for the script is in the section of your HTML code.
 Place it just before the Google Tag Manager container:

-To set basic variables when a page is loaded, use the push method:
+To configure the basic variables when loading a page, use the push method:

 window.dataLayer.push({